pbinkley/microcopying_1940/index.markdown

-those manuscript catalogues which exist in abundance, especially in Italian libraries, not only do you have a source of information or data over here which one can use to compile lists for ultimate photography, but those same catalogues could also be distributed to anyone who wished it and when combined with <span style="page" id="page147">[p.147]</span> photographic equipment in the country it means that the items listed in that catalogue can then be secured upon individual order for any person who may want them before they are photographed on any large-scale project.</p>
+those manuscript catalogues which exist in abundance, especially in Italian libraries, not only do you have a source of information or data over here which one can use to compile lists for ultimate photography, but those same catalogues could also be distributed to anyone who wished it and when combined with <span class="page" id="page147">[p.147]</span> photographic equipment in the country it means that the items listed in that catalogue can then be secured upon individual order for any person who may want them before they are photographed on any large-scale project.</p>